Your Credit Card Benefits and Features Are Changing Rapidly

 Credit Card Benefits, Rewards and Features: The Changes

 Let’s be honest.
 We’ve all gotten used to easy credit.
-Anyone with a pulse could have fallen off a truck and qualified for a credit card.
+Way back when, anyone with a pulse could have fallen off a truck and qualified for a credit card.
 It was literally that easy.
-Those days are disappearing though.
 The “Wild West” of credit card marketing was fast and loose.
 Underwriting standards for credit cards were lax (to say the least) and card issuers profited handsomely from it.
-But now, with the economy falling off of a cliff, card issuers are back pedaling on many of their policies and marketing practices by reversing and even eliminating features and benefits on credit cards that all of us just assumed would be around forever.
+But once the economy started to fall off of a cliff, card issuers began to back pedal on many of their policies and marketing practices by reversing and even eliminating features and benefits on credit cards that all of us just assumed would be around forever.
+But as things start to improve in the economy and the credit industry, we may begin to notice the return of card products and advertising on this front.
+Whether it will be the “Wild West” again, remains to be seen.
+I don’t believe we’ll be seeing it quite that way again, but rather, we’ll see a return to a more normal marketplace when it comes to credit.

 3. Balance Transfer Fees

-Balance transfer offers have faded away as well.
+Balance transfer offers have seen changes as well.
 In the past, it was common to see “0% on balance transfers for 12 months” with no fee.
-Similar to the 0 APR on purchases feature disappearing, balance transfer offers are also rapidly fading from view.
-Card issuers that still do offer balance transfers now only give it to their most creditworthy borrowers.
-Even then, the offer is good for 6 months at most.
+Similar to changes that happened with the 0 APR feature, balance transfer offers are also going through their own evolution.
+Card issuers may have become stricter about whom they qualify for a balance transfer.
+They may only give it now to their most creditworthy borrowers.

 And what about the fees?
 In the past, most card issuers wouldn’t charge a fee to transfer a balance either, but that all started to change in 2008.
-Most card issuers retired their no balance transfer fee policies and started charging transfer fees of 3%.
-These transfer fees usually had a “cap” or maximum fee of up to $75.
+Most card issuers retired their no balance transfer fee policies and started charging transfer fees (typically a minimum of $5 or $10, between 3% to 5% of the balance transfer amount).
+Also, in the past, these transfer fees usually had a “cap” or maximum fee of up to $75.
 But now, the tide has turned completely on these charges — a 3% balance transfer fee with no cap or no maximum is now standard practice.
 So now, when dealing with major credit card issuers, if you transfer a $9,000 card balance to a 0% introductory offer, it may cost you $270 right off the bat.
 Ouch!

-Rewards programs are also changing very quickly and not in a good way for us cardholders.
-According to CNN personal finance blogger Gerri Willis, rewards programs that provide cash back rebates, airline miles and other travel perks are being scaled back dramatically by card issuers, who are scrambling to protect any hope of profitability.
+Rewards programs are also changing for us cardholders.
+According to CNN personal finance blogger Gerri Willis, rewards programs that provide cash back rebates, airline miles and other travel perks are being scaled back to some degree by card issuers, who are scrambling to protect their profitability.

 1. Higher spending “floors” that require more spending to start earning points.